The DEN: Digital Signage

 The text is large and easily visible on a solid background.Only essential information is conveyed, so the slide can be absorbed quickly and easily within 15 seconds.
 A link is included to a web page that has additional information if viewers want to know more.
 Only one font is used.
 The pictures used are good quality.
 The slide has coherent design elements and an attractive color scheme, which ties the slide together into an effective and professional advertisement.

 Here is a template of what will appear on the DEN T.V.s.
-The slide will always appear on the right with SAIT's hours and other general information around with a simple background.
-Certain elements, such as the background may change with the seasons or other events.
+Each slide will appear in front of a background, and the background and animation may change with season.

 Past Slide Examples